g-leech/argmin-gravitas/_includes/sites/foots.md

     </li>
 <!--  -->
 	<li class="footnote" id="fn:3">
 		20 hours at the weekend, 50 weeks a year, for 60 years = 60,000 hours.
-Probably halve it for most people, owing to family commitments, senescence, value drift, illness.<br><br>
+Probably quarter this for most people, owing to family commitments, senescence, value drift, illness, akrasia.
+So only 2 or 3 astonishing, unbelievable monuments to human wonder.<br><br>
 <!--  -->
 		For most people this is only sustainable for things you love doing, if then.
 But there are plenty of those.
 	</li>